Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 | Visa collection at consulate or checkpoint | Practitioner sources | 1–3 working days (same-day if checkpoint) |

-| Work Permit + Stay Permit registration | Employer-dependent | Within 1 month of authorisation |
+| Work Permit + Stay Permit registration | Within 1 month of MFA authorisation | MOIC Stay Permit formality |

-Confirm current fees and timelines directly with the Consulate Department of the MFA and your employer before proceeding.
+Confirm current fees and timelines with the Consulate Department of the MFA and your employer before proceeding.

 Practical Tips and What Applicants Commonly Experience